torvalds/linux/Documentation/teaching/labs/device_model.rst

   * firmware - information from system firmware (ACPI)
   * fs - information about mounted file systems
   * kernel - kernel status information (logged-in users, hotplug)
-  * modules - the list of modules currently loaded
+  * module - the list of modules currently loaded
   * power - information related to the power management subsystem

 As you can see, there is a correlation between the kernel data structures